vejalingo/React-ReactNative-Design-Patterns/styling-pattern/readme.md

 With React Native, you style your application using JavaScript.
 All of the core components accept a prop named style.
 The style names and values usually match how CSS works on the web, except names are written using camel casing, e.g. backgroundColor rather than background-color.

 The `style` prop can be a plain old JavaScript object.
-That's what we usually use for example code.
+That is what we usually use for example code.
 You can also pass an array of styles - the last style in the array has precedence, so you can use this to inherit styles.

 ```jsx
 import React from "react"